 Yes, it’s not a common wine, but a White Merlot from Bridge Lane Wines of North Folk Long Island is delicious.
 Instead of an expected chardonnay for your summer BBQ, start a conversation by serving this white merlot.

 What is white merlot?

 In California, we started to see a few major producers take on making this light, low alcohol (usually), aromatic wine in the late 90’s.
-It’s certainly not a wine that’s high on lists of wine snobs, but we suspect they’ll still drink a glass of a refreshing and crisp white merlot – albeit with their pinkies in the air.
+It’s certainly not a wine that’s high on lists of buying modafinil online, but we suspect they’ll still drink a glass of a refreshing and crisp white merlot – albeit with their pinkies in the air.

 Wine Mom & the Critic ‘review’ Bridge Lane’s white merlot

 Our endearing and beautiful Wine Mom Eva, and sometimes hard-ass Critic Paul, had the opportunity to taste Bridge Lane’s offering.
 Though they tasted the bottle, Bridge Lane offers a keg and a box version of this wine for convenience and to get the party started.
 Low to no residual sugar, sustainably farmed, brightly aromatic – it struck something inside Eva as it makes her think of ‘positions’.
 Enjoy the video!